nicm42/100-days-of-code-v2/log 1.md

 **Day 92: 22nd October 2020**
 I started on the CSS calculator.
 There were a few odd grid bits and input bits, but I think it's done - it was pretty simple, and all the scripting to make it work was already done.
 I am going to leave it and come back to it tomorrow to see if there's anything else I think it needs, and test it on other devices.

+**Day 93: 23rd October 2020**
+The calculator turned out to be a massive pain on iOS.
+I eventually found out it added its own styling for form inputs and buttons, so I had to explicity tell it not to do that.
+I eventually managed to get it to the state where I could submit a PR.
+Although I fetched the upstream and it didn't actually seem to do anything, which is a bit odd.